Skip to main content

 The second major historical concern has been the potential for testosterone therapy to increase the risk of prostate cancer.
 Decades of research and clinical experience have largely dispelled this fear.
 Multiple long-term studies have shown that TRT, when administered to hypogonadal men according to established guidelines, does not increase the incidence of prostate cancer.

-One study tracking over 1,000 men for up to 17 years found that the rates of were low and comparable to what would be expected in the general population.
+One study tracking over 1,000 men for up to 17 years found that the rates of prostate cancer were low and comparable to what would be expected in the general population.
 The prevailing scientific model, the “prostate saturation model,” posits that prostate tissue has a limited capacity to respond to testosterone.

 Once androgen receptors in the prostate are saturated, which occurs at relatively low testosterone levels, further increases into the normal physiological range do not fuel additional cancer growth.
 Regular monitoring of prostate-specific antigen (PSA) levels remains a standard and prudent part of any long-term TRT protocol.